 Applicants for the position of Uniformed Patrol Deputy Must:

 - Applicant must be a minimum age of 21 years old.

 - Applicant must possess a valid driver's license.

 - Applicant must be free of any felony convictions.

-- Applicant must be licensed or eligible for licensing as a police officer in the State of Michigan as governed by the Michigan Commission of Law Enforcement Standards (MCOLES), or be actively enrolled in a MCOLES approved police academy at the time of application and provide documentation of same.
+- Applicant must be a certified or certifiable police officer in the State of Michigan as governed by the Michigan Commission of Law Enforcement Standards (MCOLES), or be actively enrolled in a MCOLES approved police academy at the time of application and provide documentation of same.